Junior-22/chat-app/README.md

 ● Navigate to the root folder

-● Run expo start or npm start
+● Run "expo start" or "npm start"

 ● Expo will build the project and display development options in a browser window.